PART 1: GENERAL

 To qualify, applicants must satisfy the following conditions immediately prior to commencing self employment:

-- be setting up a self-employment business which has been approved, in writing, in advance by a Partnership Company or a Departmental Facilitator
+- be setting up a self-employment business which has been approved, in writing, in advance by a Partnership Company or a Departmental Case Officer

 - be 12 months (312 days) getting Jobseeker's Benefit or Jobseeker's Allowance.
 A person on Jobseekers Benefit must have an underlying entitlement to Jobseekers Allowance.
 If there is no jobseekers allowance entitlement, the qualifying period for a Jobseekers Benefit recipient is two years.